Please ensure Javascript is enabled for purposes of website accessibility

 After saving the connection details, choose that connection and press the Configure Monitoring button.
 This opens up the configuration wizard.

-This wizard helps you make critical decisions about policies of data collection.
+This wizard helps you make critical decisions about data collection policies.
 You have to define things as:

 If you change these configuration settings for a single database using the OPM console, the system often applies those policy changes to all other databases in the monitored Db2 instance.
 Choose wisely.
 This is the heart of OPM Monitoring Profile Configuration.